 SW4 is used for this purpose.
-OFF meaning that the standstill current is software configured, and ON meaning that standstill current is set to be the same as the selected dynamic current.
+OFF meaning that the standstill current is set to be half of the selected dynamic current, and ON meaning that standstill current is set to be the same as the selected dynamic current.

-By default, the current automatically reduced to 60% of the selected dynamic current two second after the last pulse.
-Theoretically, this will reduce motor heating to 36% (due to P=I2R) of the original value.
-Reduction rate and idle time can be configured in the PC software ProTuner.
-See more information in section 13.
+The current automatically reduced to 60% of the selected dynamic current one second after the last pulse.
+Theoretically, this will reduce motor heating to 36% (due to $P=I^2R$) of the original value.
+If the application needs a different standstill current, please contact Leadshine.